Ricardo Alfonsín: Political career

 Alfonsín lost his father on 31 March 2009, when three days of national mourning were declared.
-A month earlier, he formed an alliance with former fellow UCR lawmaker Margarita Stolbizer (who had established her own party, GEN) and accepted the second spot in the GEN/UCR party list ahead of the June 28, 2009 mid-term elections.
+A month earlier, he formed an alliance with former fellow UCR lawmaker Margarita Stolbizer (who had established her own party, GEN) and accepted the second spot in the GEN/UCR party list ahead of the 28 June 2009 mid-term elections.
 The list came in third in the Province of Buenos Aires, though it secured enough votes to elect both to the Lower House of Congress, where they would be seated on 10 December.
 As part of a compromise with the ruling Front for Victory caucus (representing Kirchnerism), the latter would retain the Presidency of the Lower House, and Alfonsín was elected 1st Vice President of the body on 4 December.

 Alfonsín clinched his party's nomination for the 2011 presidential elections when Senator Ernesto Sanz withdrew on 28 April.
 The Civic and Social Agreement alliance with GEN and the Socialist Party was broken in June, so he endorsed the Federal Peronism candidate Francisco de Narváez for Governor of Buenos Aires and appointed former Central Bank President Javier González Fraga as running mate.
 They placed third with 11% of the vote.

-On September 8, 2014, his list 27 won in internal elections the leadership of the Buenos Aires radicalism after triumphing against Daniel Salvador's 2015 list from 59.01% to 40.99% (Salvador had already held the presidency of the Provincial Committee UCR 2008-2010).
+On 8 September 2014, his list 27 won in internal elections the leadership of the Buenos Aires radicalism after triumphing against Daniel Salvador's 2015 list from 59.01% to 40.99% (Salvador had already held the presidency of the Provincial Committee UCR 2008-2010).
 After the victory Alfonsín announced that he would resist the agreement with the PRO since he wanted to maintain the Frente Amplio UNEN.
 Between 2014 and 2016 he was accompanied on the Committee: Héctor Luis Baldo as vice president, Ricardo Sánchez as general secretary and Graciela San Martín as treasurer.

+In August 2020, he was appointed as ambassador to Spain and joined the ruling Frente de Todos coalition.
+His accreditation is extended to Andorra in February 2021.